RhetTbull/makelive/README.md

 ## Credits

 The [Live-Photo-master](https://github.com/GUIYIVIEW/LivePhoto-master) project by [GUIYIVIEW](https://github.com/GUIYIVIEW) was helpful for understanding how to set the asset ID in the QuickTime file.
 Copyright (c) 2017 GUIYIVIEW and [published under the MIT License](https://github.com/GUIYIVIEW/LivePhoto-master/blob/master/LICENSE).

+Thank you to [Yorian](https://github.com/Yorian) who proposed this project and provided the test images.
+For more information, see [this discussion](https://github.com/RhetTbull/osxphotos/discussions/1398).